RemoteDevForce/PHPobos/README.md

 ## Production Ready

 I would recommended reviewing ALL files.
 A few things I can think of are:

+ * Restrict GitHub IAM Keys to just have what is needed (God Made aka `Administrator Access` is not recommended)
  * Add TF state locking via DynamoDB - [read more](https://www.terraform.io/docs/language/settings/backends/s3.html)
+ * Add Encryption to ECR, ALB, ECS, etc.
- * Add SSL to ALB
+   * Add SSL to ALB (Best to host domain DNS with Route53 and use AWS Certificate Manager)
- * Add Encryption to ECR
  * Add an RDS config in tf-aws-infra
  * Blue/Green Deployment (faster rollback)
  * Inject `.env.local` or environment variable overrides to configure staging/prod app